Why MBA? 25 Reasons Why You Should Do an MBA in 2024

 - Out of the Box Ideas – Strategic thinking is a major advantage derived from an MBA as compared to others.
-The MBA course teaches them to brainstorm and come out with out of the box ideas.
-Product diversification, Mergers & Acquisitions are happening lately, courtesy the MBA managers.
+The MBA course teaches them to brainstorm and come out with out-of-the-box ideas.
+Product diversification, Mergers & Acquisitions are happening lately, courtesy of the MBA managers.

-- Higher Salaries- Talent and capabilities are always rewarded in the corporate sector, but the trend has shown that MBA’s claim a higher pay package with an average of INR 18 – 24 lakhs across top B-school placements during 2017.
+- Higher Salaries- Talent and capabilities are always rewarded in the corporate sector, but the trend has shown that MBA’s claim a higher pay package with an average of INR 6 – 23 lakhs based on the specialisations.

 - Technical and Managerial Skills- The typical Mechanical or Electrical engineer understands machine dynamics.
 There may find constraints in smooth customer negotiations and deal conclusions.
 This is where having an added MBA degree helps in a combination of tech and soft skills.

-- Finance Management – Good MBA is good finance managers also.
-They have a better sense in planning their investments.
+- Finance Management – Good MBA is a good finance manager also.
+They have a better sense of planning their investments.

 - Flexible Syllabus – Among all professional degrees, the MBA syllabus is the most dynamic and is imparted according to the economic and corporate needs of the time.

 - Higher Social Prestige – Apart from job reasons, it also has its social prestige value.
 In countries like India, the MBA has a good value in the marriage market as well for prospective bride and grooms – In a lighter vein of course!